 - Be kind to each other because you never know what someone is going through.

 - Do your best not to judge someone by how they dress.
 Get to know someone before you make a judgement about them.
 And yes, I know most will think “why do we judge at all?”
 Well, none of us can deny that we don’t judge others.
 What we can do is learn how to control those judgements.
 I too am guilty of judgement at first glance, but I also know it’s something I want to work on.
-So, why not work on it with me. *wink*

 So you have made it to the end of this post.
 I know it was a long one, but it’s from my heart…allowing myself to be vulnerable.
-With vulnerability comes courage.
-Don’t ever forget that.
+With vulnerability comes courage, don’t ever forget that.